kmalakoff/npm-check-prepublish/ARCHITECTURE.md

 ### Runtime Dependencies

-- `@mcpeasy/cli`: Server spawning and management
-- `@modelcontextprotocol/sdk`: MCP client types
+- `@modelcontextprotocol/sdk`: MCP client and stdio transport
-- `dotenv`: Environment file loading

-**Why these dependencies?**
+**Why this dependency?**
-- Already used by all MCP servers
+- Essential for all MCP servers
+- Provides built-in stdio transport with process management
-- Production-tested
+- Production-tested and maintained by the MCP team
 - No additional install burden

 ### Dev Dependencies